Savannah woman survives 83-minute cardiac arrest, thanks team that saved her life

 “She a lot of fight in her, she just never gave up,” said Cheek.
-While in the ambulance, Cheeks says Higgins showed signs of life, but did not have a pulse.
+While in the ambulance, Cheek says Higgins showed signs of life but did not have a pulse.

-Memorial Health Doctor Jason Lowe took over when Higgins arrived at the emergency room.
+Memorial Health Dr. Jason Lowe took over when Higgins arrived at the emergency room.

 “She doesn’t remember what happened after that,” he told a room full of paramedics, doctors, and Higgins’ fiance.
 “She doesn’t have any recollection.”